 Number 1 in the list of Gifts for New Mums – A voucher for a laundry service

-Babies create the most incredible amount of washing (particularly if they are unlucky enough to have colic), and at a time you are least able to keep up with it.
+Babies create the most incredible amount of washing (particularly if they are unlucky enough to be sicky), and at a time you are least able to keep up with it.
 Find a local laundry service and see if they do gift vouchers.
 Or if you really like her, offer to do a few loads yourself.

 Special Tea or Coffee – New Mums need caffeine

 Or any other hot drink she partakes in.
-While it’s unlikely she’ll actually manage to drink it hot for the next 3 years, she will require caffeine.
-If you really want to go the extra mile, go retro and get her a Teas Made.
+While it’s unlikely she’ll actually manage to drink it hot for the next 3 years, she will require caffeine Until the baby sleeps through.
+If you really want to go the extra mile get her a coffee themed gift or go retro and get her a Teas Made.

 A Fanny Care Kit